 The study was carried out in Imo State, Nigeria.
 The state lies within Latitude 40451N and 70151N, and longitude 60501E and 70251E, and covers an area of 5,530km2 (2,140 sq mi) (National Population Commission, 2013).
 Imo state is made up of three agricultural zones (Owerri, Okigwe, and Orlu zones) and twenty-seven blocks.
 Mean annual temperature above 200C creates an annual relative humidity of 75%, with humidity reaching 90% in the rainy season.

 Multistage sampling procedure was used to select sample for the study.
-First, simple random sample was employed to select two agricultural zones in Imo State.
-The selected zones are Orlu and Owerri.
+First, simple random sampling was employed to select two agricultural zones in Imo State.
+The selected zones were Orlu and Owerri.
 In the second stage, simple random selection was used to choose two agricultural blocks from each of the selected zones.
-The selected blocks are Ideato south, Isu (Orlu Zone), Aboh Mbaise and Owerri west (Owerri zone).
+The selected blocks were Ideato south, Isu (Orlu Zone), Aboh Mbaise and Owerri west (Owerri zone).
 In the third stage, simple random sampling was used to select two agricultural circles from each of the selected blocks.
-The selected circles are Ugbelle and Ogboko (Ideato South), Ekwe and Uburu (Isu), Nguru and Uvuru (Aboh Mbaise), Umuguma and Ihiagwa (Owerri west).
-In the last stage, simple random sampling was used to select twelve respondents from each of the selected agricultural circle.
+The selected circles were Ugbelle and Ogboko (Ideato South), Ekwe and Uburu (Isu), Nguru and Uvuru (Aboh Mbaise), Umuguma and Ihiagwa (Owerri west).
+In the last stage, simple random sampling was again used to select twelve respondents from each of the selected agricultural circle.
 This gives a total of Ninety six (96) respondents.
 However, only responses from ninety (90) respondents were found useful for the data analysis.
 Hence the sample size for the study was Ninety (90).
 Primary data were collected using a well-structured questionnaire and administered to the farmers through trained enumerators.
 Rural farmers’ age and household size were measured at interval level, marital status was measured at nominal level, while educational attainment was measured at ordinal level.

 Respondents’ perception towards traditional medicine was measured by providing fourteen perception statements on the traditional medicine and their responses were captured using 4 point Likert-type scale of strongly agree, agree, disagree and strongly disagree with a scores of 4,3,2,1 respectively for positively worded statements and the reverse order of scoring for the negatively worded statements.
 The minimum score was 14 and the maximum was 56.
 The mean score was computed and used to categorize respondents as having favourable perception (scores equal to and above mean) or unfavourable perception (below mean).

-The list of 12 traditional medicines was presented to the farmers and asked to rate the medicines in terms of their utilization on a 4 point scale of frequently used scored 4, moderately used scored 3, rarely used scored 2, and not used scored 1.
+A list of 12 traditional medicines was presented to the farmers and asked to rate the medicines in terms of their utilization on a 4 point scale of frequently used (scored 4), moderately used (scored 3), rarely used (scored 2), and not used (scored 1).
 The traditional medicine with the highest weighted means was considered the most frequently used and ranked in decreasing order.

 The data were analyzed using Statistical Package for Social Science (SPSS) and the results were organized into percentages, means, standard deviations and Pearson Product Moment Correlation (PPMC).
 0803674396